-Working with the YAC and lead staff in Recreation responsible for youth programming, the Division of Organizational Performance and Strategy (OPS) proposes to establish a youth lead action group (of between 15-20 public members) to look at the issue of why youth do not actively engage in civic matters and make recommendations on how the city can improve its youth engagement efforts.
-The group would consider such matters as the approach to engagement, City communications to youth, issues/topics of interest to youth, how to best maximize the role of YAC as a voice for youth, barriers to youth participation.
+Working with the YAC and lead staff in Recreation responsible for youth programming, the Division of Organizational Performance and Strategy (OPS) will be establishing a Youth Engagement Action Group (YEAT), comprised of between 15-20 public members, to look at the issue of why youth do not actively engage in civic matters and make recommendations on how the city can improve its youth engagement efforts.
+The group will consider such matters as the approach to engagement, City communications to youth, issues/topics of interest to youth, how to best maximize the role of YAC as a voice for youth, barriers to youth participation.

-Terms of reference will be created for the group, outlining timelines and key deliverables as well as roles and responsibilities for city staff, Council Champion and external members of the team.
+A Terms of Reference will be created for the group, outlining timelines and key deliverables as well as roles and responsibilities for city staff, Council Champion and external members of the team.
 Planning and promotion will begin in early fall once school restarts with the team's hands-on work happening throughout October-November with a goal to have a final report with recommendations in early December 2019.
-At least two members of YAC would be asked to serve on the team and all members would be encouraged to promote the opportunity to serve on the team and then promote and encourage their peers to provide feedback throughout the duration of the group's work.
+At least two members of YAC are being asked to serve on the team and all members are encouraged to promote the opportunity to serve on the team and then promote and encourage their peers to provide feedback throughout the duration of the group's work.

-The action youth group will consist of a cross section of youth from all demographics to be truly inclusive and representative of youth within the City.
+The YEAT will consist of a cross section of youth from all demographics to be truly inclusive and representative of youth within the City.